izumi02-ui/Nexus-AI-Discord-Bot/docs/MEDIA.md

 Admins and members with the configured `MUSIC_DJ_ROLE` may recover a player from another voice channel.

+At startup and after every node reconnect, Nexus reads Lavalink's authenticated info endpoint and records whether LavaSrc, its Spotify source, the modern YouTube plugin, and the YouTube source actually loaded. `/music status` exposes those results instead of assuming that the deployed YAML loaded correctly.

+`Now Playing` is scheduled only after Lavalink sends `TrackStart` and the track survives a short configurable grace period.
+An immediate `TrackException` cancels the card and logs the node, source, track identifier, exception message, severity, and cause.
+Duplicate exception events produce one user notice.
+A failed Spotify mirror may perform one metadata-based YouTube fallback;
+the retry guard prevents loops and the remaining queue keeps its order.
+A failed track is also bypassed safely when queue looping is enabled, so it cannot replay forever.

 ## Live conversation commands

 | Command | Behaviour |